La Silla Observatory

 Leonhard Euler Telescope

-The Leonhard Euler Telescope is a 1.2-m Swiss reflector, built at the Geneva Observatory, located at La Silla Observatory, operated by the University of Geneva, and named in honor of the famous Swiss mathematician.
+The Leonhard Euler Telescope is a 1.2-meter Swiss reflector, built at the Geneva Observatory, located at La Silla Observatory, operated by the University of Geneva, and named in honor of the famous Swiss mathematician.
 It is used specifically, in conjunction with the Coralie spectrograph, to conduct high-precision radial velocity measurements principally to search for large exoplanets in the southern celestial hemisphere.
 Its first success was the discovery of a planet in orbit around Gliese 86.